Dyson V11 Outsize Review

 However, there will be variations with the tools you’ll get.

-The most significant difference is that the Absolute+ comes with the laser slim fluffy attachment, similar to the V15 Detect that flashes a green light, amplifying dust and debris to make vacuuming more efficient.
+The most significant difference is that the Absolute+ comes with the laser slim fluffy attachment, similar to the V15 Detect, which flashes a green light to amplify dust and debris, making vacuuming more efficient.

 I’m guessing the V11 Outsize’s laser slim attachment will only work with this variant.
 THE GREEN LASER DIDN’T FLASH when I tried using the V15’s attachment in the V10 and V11.